UMCarpentries/intro-curriculum-r/paper/paper.md

 1. Group practice exercises
 1. Where to go from here

-Each exercise builds off of the previous exercises.
+Each exercise builds on the previous exercises.
 The unix shell, git, and GitHub are introduced using the files generated in the R for plotting lesson.
-The lesson content for subsequent modules is then intermittently committed to git and pushed to GitHub.
+The lesson content for subsequent modules is then intermittently committed and pushed to GitHub.
-The written report combines all of the skills learned previously to write a report to share with the United Nations.
+The written report combines all of the skills learned previously to write a report that one could share with the United Nations.
 Then, the learners have a chance to put everything they have learned into practice by working in small groups on practice problems that cover the course content.